plone/training/mastering-plone/volto_talk_listview.rst

 * Use search endpoint of REST API
 * Displaying data from search results

-Volto has different views for listing objects.
-Most of them list all objects in a folder like the ``listing view``.
+Volto has multiple views for listing objects.
+Most of them list all objects in a folder or folderish type like the ``listing_view`` with title and description.
-To show all talks you have in your site you'll have to register and write your own listing view.
+The talk list should show also information about the dates, the locations and the speakers.
+We will create an additonal view for folderisch types.
+We stick to Plone default type Document, which is folderish.

-For doing so you have to add another new file ``src/components/Views/TalkList.jsx`` in the folder :file:`Views` you added in the last chapter.
+Create a new file  :file:`src/components/Views/TalkList.jsx`.

 Register the view in Volto and Plone
 ------------------------------------